 5.Fix iPhone 12 via Mobitrix Perfix

 Mobitrix Perfix is a more advanced solution.
 It is a professional software tool to resolve various iOS system errors.
+It fully supports iPhone 5s to iPhone 15 and iOS 17 and earlier versions.
 Here is how it works:

 - Launch Mobitrix Perfix on a laptop.